About Society for disABILITIES

 Although more than seventy years have passed, the mission and vision of the Society for disABILITIES has not changed.
 We are still dedicated to improving the quality of life and self-sufficiency for children and adults in Stanislaus County.

-Today, the Society operates the largest loan closet of adaptive equipment in Stanislaus County, provides educational programs, job training services, recreational programs, our long standing special need program, and resource and referral services to more than 86,000 resident of Stanislaus County who have a disability.
+Today, the Society operates the largest loan closet of adaptive equipment in Stanislaus County, provides educational programs, workforce development job training services, recreational programs, our long standing special needs program, and resource and referral services to the community.
+We serve over 34,000 individuals between all programs and services combined.